Last Updated on September 23, 2021

 Q: Is wireless HDMI reliable?

 A: Yes, an excellent wireless HDMI kit is always reliable.
 As long as the unit has an active chipset that transmits the signal evenly and consistently while minimising interference to a maximum, you will get a reliable and stable transmission through your home devices.

 A: Video signal is transmitted by using concurring devices that take the shape of a transmitter and a receiver that each plug into a source HDMI socket and a receiving end that is usually a TV or a monitor.
-You can also use streaming sticks like Chromecast or Roku that work similarly except that they’re only plugged to the TV’s HDMI spot and receive video signal through a Wi-Fi network.
+You can also use streaming sticks like Chromecast or Roku that work similarly except that they’re only plugged into the TV’s HDMI spot and receive video signals through a Wi-Fi network.